 User experience, (UX), has become a buzzword when it comes to the design of websites and applications.
-You must have a great UX to get users.
+You must have great UX to attract users.
 Apple became the evangelist of this years ago, and now everyone has joined in, which is great in my opinion, because the easier it is for a customer to use your product, the better it becomes for them to use and thus more revenue or leads.
 Your website shouldn’t take any time to figure out.
 Great UX should be instinctual: if you can have a page where users can get what they want quickly and easily (and can immediately find the search bar), then you are providing great UX.

 How to Create a Great UX

 A good user experience takes into account both the interests of the users and the company, hopefully weighted in the customers’ favor.
 There are numerous factors that affect the final result and, therefore, the success of your website.
 One key to a successful website is undoubtedly an attractive design, which is characterized by great user experience.
 But there are other aspects that should not be overlooked, such as navigation, color, call to action, user research, and just simple design consistency.
 For the purposes of keeping this post shorter than a Game of Thrones novel, we will talk about three of the integral components of a great user experience: research, simplicity, and choices.